Explain why meat becomes more tender when it is marinated?

 In detail, for those interested!

-The biochemical processes of marinating meat.
+The biochemical mechanisms involved in marinating

 Did you know?